microsoft/OpenXR-Unity-MixedReality-Samples/README.md

 - Latest Windows Mixed Reality Runtime, recommended 106 or newer

 > :warning: **NOTE** :
-> Please avoid using Unity 2020.3.21f1, which has a known blocking bug on HoloLens 2 where application rendering appears severe flickering.
+> Please avoid using Unity 2020.3.21f1, 2020.3.22f1 or 2020.3.23f1, which have a known blocking bug on HoloLens 2 where application rendering appears severe flickering.
 The previous version 2020.3.20f1 is recommended.
-The bug will be fixed in the next version.
+The bug will be fixed in the next version of unity engine to be released.

 ### Sample for anchors and anchor persistence